codeheaven-io/codeheaven.io/_posts/2016-01-11-15-things-to-know-about-ansible-on-day-one.markdown

 ok: [servername]
 ```

-This happens because Ansible invokes the special module `setup` before executing any task.
-The setup module connects to the host and gather facts for all kind of details: IP address, disk space, CPU architecture, memory available and more.
+This happens because Ansible invokes the special module `setup` before executing the first task.
+The setup module connects to the host and gather facts for all kind of details: IP address, disk space, CPU architecture, available memory and more.
 It could be useful to invoke this module manually as a quick way to gather information about your hosts.
 In order to do so simply run the command below:

 ```shell
 $ ansible localhost -m setup